 - When you have committed to make it a part of your personal life rhythm

-What does a personal retreat day ‘look like’ at Kavanna House?
+What does a personal retreat day ‘look like’?

-We will be holding you in prayer as you spend your day with us and our desire is that you have a deep sense of God’s presence.
+We will be holding you in prayer as you spend your day in retreat and our desire is that you have a deep sense of God’s presence.
 If you have a focused intention for the day, please let us know and we will hold you in prayer around that particular issue, as well.